vuejs/eslint-plugin-vue/docs/rules/no-template-shadow.md

+---
+pageClass: rule-details
+---
+# vue/no-template-shadow
-# disallow variable declarations from shadowing variables declared in the outer scope (vue/no-template-shadow)
+> disallow variable declarations from shadowing variables declared in the outer scope

 - :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.